 I’m most proud of…

 While the prior essay focuses on your career path and goals, this essay is about your core personal motivations.
 Consider, what are the formative moments in your life?
-The story you choose to tell in this essay will be revealing to the admissions committee, and will show your personality and values.
+In this essay, the story you choose to tell will reveal your personality and values to the admissions committee.

 Therefore, think about the moments in your life when you have changed or matured.
 Was there an experience that led you to learn more about yourself?
 Or, perhaps you interacted with someone who challenged or inspired you.
-Another experience might have been travel outside of your comfort zone.
-For example, either literally outside your home country or in a transition like leaving home for college.
+Another experience might have been traveling outside your comfort zone—either literally outside your home country or in a transition like leaving home for college.

-Option b, “I’m most afraid of…” is the one prompt that does not specifically call on a past experience.
-However, it’s likely that your fear has its roots in a formative moment in your life.
+Option b, “I’m most afraid of…” is the one prompt that does not explicitly call on a past experience.
+However, your fear likely has its roots in a formative moment in your life.

-Once you have a story to tell, make sure you are explaining why this moment is important to you.
+Once you have a story to tell, make sure you explain why this moment is important to you.
 To clarify, you can narrate your thoughts, reactions, and opinions as you retell the story.
-Another idea is to take time at the end of the essay to reflect upon what you learned and why it was important to you.
+Another idea is to take time at the end of the essay to reflect upon what you learned and why it was important.

 Essay Three: Share a brief fact about yourself that your classmates would find interesting, surprising, or noteworthy.
 (25 words)

 The admissions committee has read your career goals, read about a pivotal experience, and likely has reviewed your resume and application fact sheet.
-What you describe in this Kelley School of Business essay is something that didn’t come up in any of those demographic or background data sheets in your application.
-Also, it’s something short and easy to explain in 25 words.
+Make sure what you describe in this Kelley School of Business essay didn’t come up in any of those demographic or background data sheets in your application.
+Also, choose something short and easy to explain in 25 words.

 Perhaps you were a competitive swimmer in high school but didn’t pursue it in college.
 Or, your grandmother was from Sweden and taught you traditional cooking techniques that no one else in your life knows.
 Maybe you are heavily involved in a hobby that has impacted your life.

-If you are struggling to come up with an interesting or surprising fact, this is a great question to poll friends and family about.
-Because your friends and family likely know the elements of your background and personality, this can be an effective way to come up with a unique story.
-Those elements are deeper than your resume or application fact sheet.
+Are you struggling to come up with an unusual or surprising fact?
+This is a great question to poll friends and family about.
+Because your friends and family likely know the elements of your background and personality, this can be an effective way to develop a unique story.
+Those elements are more profound than your resume or application fact sheet.